Mubeena777/task-14/README.md

    - Create a Database:
      a)."CREATE DATABASE user_registration;"
-     b)."CREATE USER 'Alika'@'localhost' IDENTIFIED BY 'pswd123';
+     b)."CREATE USER 'Mubeena'@'localhost' IDENTIFIED BY 'MubeenaMubi@123';
-        GRANT ALL PRIVILEGES ON user_registration.* TO 'webuser'@'localhost';
+        GRANT ALL PRIVILEGES ON user_registration.* TO 'Mubeena'@'localhost';
         FLUSH PRIVILEGES;"
      c)."USE user_registration;"